Skip to main content

 trips agreement

-Meaning ∞ The TRIPS Agreement, or Agreement on Trade-Related Aspects of Intellectual Property Rights, represents an international accord overseen by the World Trade Organization.
+Meaning ∞ The TRIPS Agreement, which is an acronym for the Agreement on Trade-Related Aspects of Intellectual Property Rights, is a comprehensive, binding international legal agreement administered by the World Trade Organization (WTO) that establishes minimum global standards for intellectual property (IP) protection among all member nations.

 international law